famous-ai/aeo-famous-ai/README.md

 # Famous AI - Headless CMS for Next.js

-A headless CMS package for Next.js that fetches and renders Blog data from your API.
+A headless CMS package for Next.js that fetches and renders Blog data from your API, optimized for the App Router architecture and static site generation.

 ## Installation